CarlaKlement/DocumentationExternalMonitoring/Documentation_External_Monitoring.md

 # Documentation - External Monitoring

-In this documentation You learn how to set up an external monitoring on Microsoft Azure Container Instances with the help of the three containers: InfluxDB, Telegraf and Traefik .
+In this documentation you learn how to set up an external monitoring on Microsoft Azure Container Instances with the help of the three containers: InfluxDB, Telegraf and Traefik .
 InfluxDB is an open-source time series database, that we use to display data gathered by Telegraf, an open-source plugin-driven server agent for collecting and reporting metrices from databases and systems.
 Additionally, we use Traefik as HTTP reverse proxy and load balancer, which automatically issues and synchronizes Let's Encrypt certificates.

 At first, we make sure that we set up the right environment in Microsoft Azure.
 Next, we consider how to deploy a container group and what the used JSONC file used should to look like.
 Finally, we take a closer look at Traefik’s configuration files.